 Drug Or Alcohol Users

 You’re likely to be easily triggered if you spend time with old friends you used to drink or take drugs with.
-Socializing with old drink or drug buddies is especially dangerous in the early stages of sobriety.
+Socializing with toxic influences is especially dangerous in the early stages of sobriety.

 You’ll almost certainly encounter times when you’re bored and lonely, times when you would typically have indulged in drinks or drugs.
 Meeting up with old playmates can seem like a huge temptation.
 Resist this temptation at all costs.
 Following through on these thoughts will likely end in relapse.